hackingmath/saskia170815/README.md

 # saskia170815
-A clone of Saskia Freeke's sketch
+A clone of Saskia Freeke's sketch. <br />
-It looks like this:
+Mine looks like this:
 <img src = "fivebythreecubes.gif">